Allowed $\beta^-$ decay of bare atoms with A$\sim$ 60-80 in stellar environments: Results and Discussion

 The probability of bound state \bta decay is directly related to the availability of phase space volume of the atomic shells of the parent atom.
 Relativistic solution of the electronic radial function indicates that bound state decay probability is highly dominated by the creation of electron in atomic K shell, followed by L, M, and N shells.
 As a consequence, to get the bound state $\beta^-$ decay rate it is essential to have the exact information about the charge state, more specifically, occupancies of the electronics shells of the parent atom.

 In stellar conditions mentioned above, the atoms get ionized.
 The charge state of the ionized atoms depends on various factors like temperature of the environment, free electron density, and ionization potential \cite{Takahashi_NP_1983}.
 Saha Ionization equation \cite{Takahashi_ADNDT_1987} provides a clear view of the ionization scenario as a ratio of two different charge states of an atom in thermodynamic equilibrium (see Appendix \ref{appB} for details).
 It can be shown that, with the increase in temperature of the stellar site, atoms tend to be in higher and higher charge states.
-Whereas an increase of the free electron density prohibits the atoms to be ionized.
-On the other hand, in such circumstances, ionization potential of an atom embedded in matter in thermodynamic equilibrium gets reduced.
+Whereas an increase of the free electron density inhibits the ionization of the atoms, while, on the other hand, in such circumstances, ionization potential of an atom embedded in matter in thermodynamic equilibrium gets reduced.
 This phenomenon of reduction of the ionization potential, known as Ionization Potential Depression (IPD) also needs to be included to get the actual ionization scenario of any stellar environment.
-In Figure \ref{Fe_Saha}, the charge state distributions of Fe atom over a density - temperature grid have been shown, as an example.
+In Figure \ref{Fe_Saha}, the charge state distributions of Fe and Se atoms over a density - temperature grid have been shown, as examples.
 Interestingly, neutral atoms are totally absent, and fully ionized charged state dominates with a few percent of H-like and He-like atoms.

 We have calculated the IPDs ($\Delta_j$) of the set of parent and daughter atoms, and also the charge states of those as a function of $n_e$ and $T$ to confirm the presence of bare atoms.